 Review: More Grunt, Please

-In Nothing More Comforting, retired museum curator Dorothy Duncan assembles the best of her Century Home magazine columns chronicling the national diet from pre-Confederation times through the early 20th century.
-It is “an incredibly complex culinary heritage,” writes Duncan.
-An example: the diary entry of a York pioneer who recounted Christmas supper at Lake Ontario in 1800: “Soup, roast beef, boiled pork, turkey, plum pudding and minced pies.”
+In Nothing More Comforting, retired museum curator Dorothy Duncan assembled the best of her Century Home magazine columns chronicling the national diet from pre-Confederation times through the early 20th century.
+It is “an incredibly complex culinary heritage,” wrote Duncan.
+An example: The diary entry of a York pioneer who recounted Christmas supper at Lake Ontario in 1800: “Soup, roast beef, boiled pork, turkey, plum pudding and minced pies.”

 By Holly Doan